willandersson1/tradingsim/readme.md

 The other limitation is the prediction strategy's poor performance.
 Perhaps after I learn more about finance and quantiative trading I will be able to create a more sophisticated strategy.

 ### Possible extensions
-* Multithreading, perhaps by splitting the computation of each row of the knapsack DP matrix up
+* Multithreading, perhaps by splitting up the computation of each row of the knapsack DP matrix
-* Adding more data
 * Reading data and processing everything day by day, to reduce maximum memory usage
 * User requests a particular set of stocks, make HTTP web requests to get relevant data
 * See behaviour of different strategies on different sets of stocks